-- 3.2 ESTATES PROGRAMME BOARD The Protocol also requires that any proposal to dispose at less than best consideration should, in the first instance, be referred to the Board for consideration of a business case and options appraisal. - SUBSIDY CONTROL RULES The Subsidy Control Act 2022 became law at the end of April 2022 with the new regime expected to come into force in Autumn 2022.
+3.2 ESTATES PROGRAMME BOARD - The Protocol also requires that any proposal to dispose at less than best consideration should, in the first instance,

+3.3 SUBSIDY CONTROL RULES The Subsidy Control Act 2022 became law at the end of April 2022 with the new regime expected to come into force in Autumn 2022.
 Until then, public authorities are required to continue to follow the existing rules on subsidy control (as set out in the UK-EU Trade and Cooperation Agreement (the TCA).
 The Protocol requires that the Council continues to ensure that the nature and amount of any undervalue complies with the Subsidy Control Rules and does not create a state aided subsidy for a commercial organisation.
 From 1st January 2021 the State Aid rules have been replaced by the Subsidy Control Rules for subsidies granted in the UK.
 The Council now has to ensure the nature and amount of the undervalue, as a subsidy, complies with the obligations in the TCA.
 The application of the differing regimes is dependent upon the date of completion.
 At the moment the matter requires the application of the follow tests: